darumatic/apigee-cli/README.rst

 Example use cases that are too specialised for official tools are (to be) documented below.

 ^^^^^^^^^^^^^
-Making CI/CD work on SSO/SAML and MFA enabled Apigee organizations
+Making CI/CD work on SSO/SAML and MFA enabled Apigee Edge organizations
 ^^^^^^^^^^^^^

 This section will describe how we use the Apigee CLI to perform CI/CD and enable clients